 A unique pedal inspired to the Orange Squeezer casting an incredibly small footprint and internal trimmers for subtle controls.
 Great for super-squishy, funky tones.
 Even when dialing in subtle settings, it’s a fairly obvious sound.

-You don’t have to spend more than $100 to find a rock solid mini compressor pedal.
-The options in this category offer a great combination of performance and price, but the lower tag implies either lack in versatility (less knobs) or a cheaper build, which could cause a lack of transparency and durability.
+You don’t have to spend more than $100 to find a rock-solid mini compressor pedal.
+The options in this category offer a great combination of performance and price, but the lower tag implies either a lack of versatility (fewer knobs) or a cheaper build, which could cause a lack of transparency and durability.

 A standard 2-knob compressor from a mini-pedal pioneer, with controls for Sensitivity (amount of compression) and Level.
 Built with the same components found in legendary vintage Ross compressor pedals (NOS ca3080 IC, anybody?).

-A single knob compressor that stands up surprisingly well to others.
-It has fixed attack and release times while offering a unique approach to guitar squeeze, but lack of output control somewhat limits the amount of compression you can use, without losing a lot of volume.
+A single-knob compressor that stands up surprisingly well to others.
+It has fixed attack and release times while offering a unique approach to guitar squeeze, but the lack of output control somewhat limits the amount of compression you can use, without losing a lot of volume.

 BUDGET MINI COMPRESSOR PEDALS